 But if you’re afraid of the dentist, it’s best not to postpone treatment.
 Think about it.
-What’s worse: a filling or a root canal?
+What’s worse: a filling or losing a tooth?

 And, trust us, we’re not like other dentists you may have been to.
 Our office is comfortable and welcoming.
 We know how to make people feel comfortable, even if they have dental anxiety.

 And for people with more serious anxiety, sedation dentistry can help them overcome it.

 The goal is to overcome anxiety enough to help you get regular checkups and preventive care.
 That way, you can avoid more serious treatments as much as possible.

 Putting off dental work is never a good idea.
 If you’ve been told you need any kind of dental procedure but haven’t gotten it, we can help.